wvanderp/notes/nsi-notes.md

 PostNL parcel locker

-bubble post locker
+Bubble post locker

-alberthein to go
+Albert Heijn to go

-depricate any atm other then geldmaat
+Deprecate any atm other then geldmaat

 TotalEnergies Express